gaia-platform/gaia-docs/articles/reference/ddl-implicit-relationships.md

 Implicit relationships link rows in tables by defining a relationship between fields in those tables.

 In the Data Definition Language (DDL) file you specify a Value Linked Reference that will establish the relationship.
-An implicit relationship is defined in much the same manner as an explicit relationship except that you use a `where` clause to specify the fields on which the relationship is established.
+An implicit relationship is defined similarly to an explicit relationship except that you use a `where` clause to specify the fields that define the relationship.

 `field_name references table_name [using [table_name].field_name] where table_1.field = table_2.field`